 Different Types of Accommodation in the Hotel Industry

 It is important to understand that the hotel industry is a catch-all term to describe guest accommodation services.
 With that in mind, it is worth noting that a variety of different accommodation types fall under this umbrella term.
+According to the Skift report, the global accommodation market, valued at $1.2 trillion, is projected to reach $1.3 trillion by 2026.
 Some of the main types are described in more detail below:

 Hotels

-The most common type of accommodation in the hotel industry, a hotel is defined as an establishment that offers overnight accommodation, meals and other services.
+The most common type of accommodation in the hotel industry, a hotel is defined as an establishment that offers overnight accommodation, meals, and other services.
 They are mainly aimed at travelers or tourists, although locals may also use them.
 Hotels provide private rooms and almost always have en-suite bathrooms.
+Big hotel chains are leading the way.
+For example, Marriott International operates 8,785 properties across 139 countries, while Hilton has 7,530 properties in 123 countries.

 Bed and Breakfasts

 Bed and breakfasts, or B&Bs, are smaller establishments offering guests private rooms for overnight stays and breakfast in the morning.
+According to the Mordor Intelligence report, the global B&B market stood at USD 32.16 billion in 2025 and is forecast to reach USD 41.50 billion by 2030, reflecting a 5.2% CAGR over the period.
 Often, these establishments are converted from private homes, and many B&B owners live on their property.
 While they are often a budget option, high-end or luxury B&Bs exist.

 Motels